coderbhupendra/NLP-projects/README.md

 ## NLP-projects

 **Natural Language Processing related project done in IIT Madras.
-Programming language used: Python and theano framework** language_translation contains files for preparing data set , vocabulary b check_data.py to check if the data prepared is correct or not data_no.py To calulate what percentage for words are covered by Vocabulary data_rnn_classify.py to randomly shuffle the wrong sentences and correct sentences preprocessdata.py for preparing vocalbulary  of top 10,000 from prepared data set' rnn_encoder_decoder.py '''RNN Enocoder Decoder model for encoding a sentence and decoding it into another language lstm_model_check.py lstm model to check model by printing original(English) and translated sentences(German) In this there are three experiments *language_translation_en :
+Programming language used: Python and theano framework**

+language_translation contains files required for preparing data set , vocabulary and training model:

+1. check_data.py to check if the data prepared is correct or not

+2. data_no.py To calulate what percentage for words are covered by Vocabulary

+3. data_rnn_classify.py to randomly shuffle the wrong sentences and correct sentences

+4. preprocessdata.py for preparing vocalbulary  of top 10,000 from prepared data set'

+5. rnn_encoder_decoder.py '''RNN Enocoder Decoder model for encoding a sentence and decoding it into another language

+6. lstm_model_check.py lstm model to check model by printing original(English) and translated sentences(German)

+language_translation_en contains following files:

-1.rnn_encoder_decoder model to train the parallel corpus of English and German.
+1. rnn_encoder_decoder model to train the parallel corpus of English and German.

-2.rnn_encoder_decoder.py this contain the Rnn_encoder_decoder neural model.
+2. rnn_encoder_decoder.py this contain the Rnn_encoder_decoder neural model.
-3.train.py uses above Rnn_encoder_decoder neural model to train my language dataset. folder vocab contains vocabulary so train.py and rnn_encoder_decoder are important files.
+3. train.py uses above Rnn_encoder_decoder neural model to train my language dataset.
+4. folder vocab contains vocabulary
+5.  train.py and rnn_encoder_decoder are important files.

 language_translation_de/
 data_no.py To calulate what percentage for words are covered by Vocabulary